The Man from U.N.C.L.E.: Background

 The first episode was broadcast on September 22, 1964, as part of the Tuesday night NBC lineup, but moved to Monday nights, a half hour earlier, the following January.

-Ian Fleming contributed to the series after being approached by the show's co-creator, Norman Felton.
-According to the book The James Bond Films Fleming proposed two characters, Napoleon Solo and April Dancer (later appearing on the spin-off series The Girl from U.N.C.L.E.).
+Ian Fleming contributed to the series after being approached by co-creator Norman Felton.
+According to the book The James Bond Films, Fleming proposed two characters, Napoleon Solo and April Dancer (later appearing on the spin-off series The Girl from U.N.C.L.E.).
 The original name for the show was Ian Fleming's Solo.
 Robert Towne, Sherman Yellen, and Harlan Ellison later wrote scripts for the series.
 Author Michael Avallone, who wrote the first original novelization based upon the series (see below), is sometimes incorrectly cited as the show's creator.

-Originally, Solo was the focus of the series, but David McCallum as Russian agent Illya Kuryakin drew so much enthusiasm from fans, the agents became a team.
+Originally, Solo was the focus of the series, but David McCallum as Russian agent Illya Kuryakin drew so much enthusiasm from fans that the agents became a team.

 Premise

 The series centered on a two-man troubleshooting team working for multi-national secret intelligence agency U.N.C.L.E.
 (United Network Command for Law and Enforcement): American Napoleon Solo (Robert Vaughn), and Russian Illya Kuryakin (David McCallum).
 Leo G. Carroll played Alexander Waverly, the British chief of the organization.
-Barbara Moore joined the cast as Lisa Rogers in the fourth season.
+Barbara Moore joined the cast as Lisa Rogers in the final season.

-The series, though fictional, achieved such cultural prominence that props, costumes and documents, and a video clip are in the Ronald Reagan Presidential Library and Museum's exhibit on spies and counterspies.
-Similar U.N.C.L.E. exhibits are in the museums of the Central Intelligence Agency and other US intelligence agencies.
+The series, though fictional, achieved such cultural prominence that props, costumes, documents, and a video clip are in the Ronald Reagan Presidential Library and Museum's exhibit on spies and counterspies.
+Similar exhibits are held by the museum of the Central Intelligence Agency.